zuluchaka/tradingplan/README.md

 - Once the trade moves 2 or more pips in my favour bring my STOP LOSS to BREAK EVEN

+## Position Size (Trade Size !!!!)

+Take the appropriate risk for the trade (Not too High, Not too Low).
+This is the number of lots (micro, mini or standard)

+- Account Risk (Account risk limit per trade): 10% weekly,

+- Trade Risk: 2% per trade (Max 6 Daily trades). - Pips at risk on each trade:difference between ENTRY and STOP LOSS

+SL is 30 pips

+$ at risk = Pips at risk X Pips Value X Lots traded.     => Lots Traded = $ at risk / (Pips at risk X Pips Value)

+Example: Account size : $1k - pips at risk on trade: $20(2%)   and Pips value = 30 pips SL
+Mini lots Lots traded = $20/(30 x $1) = 0.666 ( 6 mini lots)

 ## Take Profit